 Advantages and disadvantages of sharing a flat in Hamburg

-We are going to share with you some pros and cons of living in a shared flat in this German city:
+Here are some pros and cons of living in a shared flat in this German city:

 Advantages of sharing a flat in Hamburg

-• If you have German or German-speaking roommates, you can take the opportunity to practice the language.
-It will surely be very useful, both in the city and in your professional life.
+- If you have German or German-speaking roommates, you can practise the language, which will be beneficial both in the city and in your professional life.

 Disadvantages of sharing a flat in Hamburg

-• Some shared flats are located in neighbourhoods far from the city centre.
-However, the connection by public transport is very good, so take a good look at how you can move around the city from your accommodation.
+- Some shared flats are located in neighbourhoods far from the city centre.
+However, Hamburg’s public transport system is excellent, so make sure to check how you can get around the city from your accommodation.

-Erasmus App for your exchange programme in Hamburg
+Erasmus Apps for your exchange programme in Hamburg

-You have at your disposal several apps for Erasmus+ that will make the exchange process simpler.
-With some of these applications you will be able to validate the subjects, start carrying out certain procedures, access a community of students, answer questions and learn about the experiences of other young people in Hamburg.
-You will also find advice from other young people, such as the best places to go out in the Sternschanze or Reeperbahn areas, two of the most frequented by students.
+There are several apps designed for Erasmus+ students to simplify the exchange process.
+These applications can help you validate subjects, start certain procedures, access a student community, answer questions, and learn about other young people’s experiences in Hamburg.
+You’ll also find tips from other students, like the best places to go out in the Sternschanze or Reeperbahn areas, which are popular among students.

 How to meet people in Hamburg?